Planning a holiday in Novalja with your dog?

 Villas Royal II with Private Pool

-water is often available if you ask
+water often available on request

-staff are generally used to guests with dogs
+staff are usually used to dogs

 Walking and Daily Routine